-Inter-agency Working
+3.5 Inter-agency Working

-- To ensure close working links with social care, the police, health services and other services to promote the welfare of children and protect them from harm. - To ensure 'safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the LSCB.' - To share information with local agencies.
+- To ensure close working links with social care, the police, health services and other services to promote the welfare of children and protect them from harm. - To ensure 'safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures.' - To share information with local agencies.

-Safeguarding Training
+3.6 Safeguarding Training

-- To ensure all governors undertake appropriate training about the ways of safeguarding children. - To ensure the Designated Safeguarding Lead attends appropriate refresher training every two years. - To ensure all school personnel undertake safeguarding and child protection training in line with LSCB advice on induction. - To ensure that the Headteacher, school personnel and volunteers undertake regular and annual safeguarding and child protection training.
+- To ensure all governors undertake appropriate training about the ways of safeguarding children. - To ensure the Designated Safeguarding Lead attends appropriate refresher training every two years. - To ensure all school personnel undertake safeguarding and child protection training in line with local procedures on induction. - To ensure that the Headteacher, school personnel and volunteers undertake regular and annual safeguarding and child protection training.

-Safe Recruitment
+3.7 Safe Recruitment

-- To have in place safe recruitment policy and procedures, including appropriate use of reference checks on new staff and volunteers. - To ensure that at least one person on any appointment panel has undertaken safer recruitment training with advice taken from the LSCB. - To ensure - To ensure volunteers are properly supervised.
+- To have in place safe recruitment policy and procedures, including appropriate use of reference checks on new staff and volunteers. - To ensure that at least one person on any appointment panel has undertaken safer recruitment training. - To ensure - To ensure volunteers are properly supervised.

-Disclosure and Barring Service Checks
+3.8 Disclosure and Barring Service Checks